grepdisc/kindfools/_pages/writeon.md

 - Tuesday, January 13th WRITE ON at Rise of WNY
 - Tuesday, February 10th WRITE ON - Home at the Unitarian Universalist Church of Buffalo with L'Arche Buffalo
 - Tuesday, February 17th WRITE ON! at King Urban Life Center
+- Thursday, February 26th 6:00pm-8:30pm WRITE ON! on Zoom